-There are seven challenges in this special unlockable after you finish the game once.
+There are seven challenges in this special unlockable after finishing the game once.

 Arena of the Fates

-You can control your own destiny and wage combat on your own terms.
-You unlock this by completing all challenges in the, "Challenge of Titans" with an overall rank of "Titan".
+Kratos can control his own destiny and wage combat on his own terms.
+This mode is unlocked by completing all challenges in the "Challenge of Titans" with an overall rank of "Titan".